benfiola/dotfiles/README.md

 The decision to create a role (versus adding to an existing role's task list) is arbitrary - but is generally a decision made on a mix of complexity (e.g., [wine](./roles/wine/tasks/main.yaml) has a lot of explicit package dependencies) or replaceability (e.g., [konsole](./roles/konsole/tasks/main.yaml) could get swapped out for another terminal emulator).

-Dependencies on other roles are explicitly defined via [role dependencies](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#using-role-dependencies).
-A role might depend on another role if:

-* The role depends on another role's installed binary in order to install itself (e.g., [python](./roles/python/tasks/main.yaml) indirectly depends on the [asdf](./roles/asdf/tasks/main.yaml) role's binary)
-* The role depends on a fact exposed by installing another role (e.g., [ls](./roles/ls/tasks/main.yaml) depends on the [user](./roles/user/tasks/main.yaml)'s fact _user_profiled_path_).
-All roles depend on the [facts](./roles/facts/tasks/main.yaml) role.
+Dependencies on other roles are manually enforced at the playbook level - care should be taken to ensure that facts used by the role are fulfilled by an upstream role.

 # Tags